The department of Hispanic languages and literatures at Queens College

 - Students will be required to demonstrate their reading knowledge of another Romance language, in addition to their major language.
 Latin or any other language pertinent to the study of Hispanic literature may be substituted by special permission.

 - After completing all formal coursework, a comprehensive examination, both written and oral, will be administered in Spanish, in which students will be tested on their knowledge of the important authors and literary movements in Spain and Latin America.
-A student may not attempt this examination more than twice.
+If a student fails one or two questions of the examination, he/she may repeat only those questions.
+A student may not take this examination more than twice.

 The 33 credits required for the degree are to be distributed as follows: